-- 1. You must program Bypass and Auto-Arm Fail reports for UL installations. - 2.
-Auto-disarming is not for use in UL installations.
+- Bypass and Auto-Arm Fail reports must be programmed for UL installations. - Auto-disarming is not for use in UL installations.

-- The scheduling features allow certain operations to be automated, such as auto-arming, auto-disarming, auto-bypassing and unbypassing of zones, and activating relay outputs (using 4204 modules). - The system uses time windows (a programmed period of time with a start and stop time) for defining open/close schedules, holiday schedules, user-defined temporary schedules and access schedules for users. - Scheduled events are programmed by user-friendly menu modes of programming (#80, #81 and #83 modes), explained in detail in this section.
-These menus take you step by step through the options.
+- The scheduling features allow certain operations to be automated, such as auto-arming, auto-disarming, auto-bypassing and unbypassing of zones, and activating relay outputs (using 4204 modules). - The system uses time windows (a programmed period of time with a start and stop time) for defining open/close schedules, holiday schedules, user-defined temporary schedules and access schedules for users. - Scheduled events are programmed by user-friendly menu modes of programming (#80, #81, and #83 modes), explained in detail in this section.
+These menus proceed step by step through the options.